Mozer/talk-llama-fast/README.md

 - Android version is TODO.

 ## News
-- 2024.02.25 I added --vad-start-thold param for custom stop on speech detection (default is 0.000270, 0 to turn off).
+- 2024.02.25 - I added `--vad-start-thold` param for custom stop on speech detection (0.000270: default, 0 to turn off).
 VAD checks current noise level, if it is loud - xtts and llama stops.
-Turn it up if you are in a noisy room, check --print-energy.
+Turn it up if you are in a noisy room, also check `--print-energy`.
-- 2024.02.22 initial public release
+- 2024.02.22 - initial public release

 ## Installation
 ### For Windows 10/11 x64 with CUDA